 - All boards must adjourn no later than June 30.
-Any action taken after that date is considered invalid except corrections of clerical errors. - The dates of the meetings must be contained in valuation notices. - If a board completes its work before ten meeting days have transpired, and has met the requirements to be present for a meeting not recessing/adjourning prior to 7:00 p.m. or has met on a Saturday, it is not necessary for the board to continue to meet for each of the ten meeting days.
+Any action taken after that date is considered invalid except corrections of clerical errors. - The dates of the meetings must be contained in valuation notices. - If a board completes its work before ten meeting days have transpired and has met the requirements to be present for a meeting not recessing/adjourning prior to 7:00 p.m. or has met on a Saturday, it is not necessary for the board to continue to meet for each of the ten meeting days.

-What are the meeting time requirements for counties that require appointments?
+What are the meeting time requirements for counties that request appointments?

-- If a county requires appointments for CBAE appeals, the county must allow appointments until 7:00 p.m., but the board is not required to meet until 7:00 p.m. or on a Saturday (per Minnesota Statutes, section 274.14). - If the board requires appointments and allows for appointment times as late as 7:00 p.m., but those times go unfilled, the board does not need to physically meet at or until 7:00 p.m., nor is the board required to allow walk-ins at that time.
-The allowance of scheduled appeals until 7:00 p.m. is sufficient. - However, if the CBAE allows for walk-ins and does not require appointments, the board may not adjourn prior to 7:00 p.m. - In other words, if value notices sent to taxpayers show that the board will meet during a specific time frame, the assumption is that the board will be available during that time frame for walk-in appointments and therefore must meet. - i.e., if the notices say the board will meet from 1 p.m.-7p.m., the board must be in attendance during that posted time for walk-ins. - The department recommends that requirements to schedule an appeal to a CBAE be clearly stated in Notices of Valuation and Classification, and if appointments are required, rather than stating the specific time frame in which the board will be convened, list the time the board will begin only and be prepared to schedule appointments until 7:00 p.m. in order to comply with statute.
+- If a county requests appointments for CBAE appeals, the county must allow appointments until 7:00 p.m. to meet the requirement in Minnesota Statutes, section 274.14. - If the board requests appointments and allows for appointment times as late as 7:00 p.m., but those times go unfilled, the board does not need to physically meet at or until 7:00 p.m.
+The allowance of scheduled appeals until 7:00 p.m. is sufficient. - However, if the CBAE does not request appointments, the board may not adjourn prior to 7:00 p.m. to meet statutory requirements. - Additionally, if value notices sent to taxpayers show that the board will meet during a specific time frame, the assumption is that the board will be available during that time frame for walk-in appointments and therefore must meet. - For example, if the notices say the board will meet from 1 p.m.-7p.m., the board must be in attendance during that posted time for walk-ins. - The department recommends that requests to schedule an appeal to a CBAE be clearly stated in Notices of Valuation and Classification, and if appointments are requested, rather than stating the specific time frame in which the board will be convened, list the time the board will begin only and be prepared to schedule appointments until 7:00 p.m. in order to comply with statute.